-- 1. Candidacy status. - 2.
-Minimum of thirty-seven (37) graduate hours applicable to the M.Ed. program.

-- 3. Cumulative graduate grade point average of 3.00 or above, with no more than two (2) $^{\circ}C''$ grades in their program of study. - 4.
-Successful completion and defense of their research project. - 5.
+- 1. Minimum of thirty-seven (37) graduate hours applicable to the M.Ed. program. - 2.
+Cumulative graduate grade point average of 3.00 or above, with no more than two (2) "C" grades in their program of study. - 3.
+Successful completion and defense of their research project. - 4.
 All coursework applicable of the program of study must be completed within six (6) years prior to graduation.

 Instructional Leadership (M.Ed.; Ed.S.)

-Dr. Amy C. Downey Interim Director and Assistant Professor
+Dr. Showen Herring Director and Assistant Professor